 Does Columbia University provide any kind of free therapy for its students and/or employees?
 A friend of mine led me to believe Columbia does, though I have a hard time believing this.

-The short answer is yes and no. Columbia Health on the Morningside campus has a Counseling and Psychological Services (CPS) division, which offers short-term counseling services to all students, undergraduates and graduates, who have paid the Columbia Health Program Fee.
-All full-time and residential students are automatically billed each semester on their student account for the Health Service fee, and as a result have access to all of the Health Services on campus (including primary and urgent care, counseling, disability services, health promotion programs, and sexual violence prevention and response programs).
-The counseling service may seem free to some (including your friend), because once students have paid the Columbia Health Program Fee, there are no additional charges to visit CPS (i.e. no co-pays, office visit fees, etc.).
+The short answer is yes and no. Columbia Health on the Morningside campus has a Counseling and Psychological Services (CPS) division, which offers short-term counseling services to all students, undergraduates and graduates, who have paid the Columbia Health Fee.
+All full-time students are automatically billed each semester on their student account for the Columbia Health fee, and as a result have access to all of the health services on campus (including primary and urgent care, counseling, disability services, health promotion programs, and sexual violence prevention and response programs).
+The counseling service may seem free to some (including your friend), because once students have paid the Columbia Health Fee, there are no additional charges to visit CPS (i.e. no co-pays, office visit fees, etc.).

 Similarily, the CUMC campus has the Mental Health Service, a division of the Student Health Service.
 As part of the Student Health Service fee, students are entitled to ten Mental Health Service visits annually without charge.
 Once a student has completed ten sessions, s/he can use the Aetna insurance plan which will cover 40 additional visits during the academic year with a $20 co-pay per visit.